Microsoft last week recommended that organizations no longer force employees to do a password reset every 60 days.

 The Microsoft draft baseline can be downloaded from Microsoft’s website as a .zip archived file.

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
-Give us a call for remote support or drop in to drop off.
+We specialize in affordable IT Support, Cybersecurity Services, IT Services, IT Security, Office 365, Cloud, VOIP Services, SPAM, Wireless, Network Monitoring Services, Custom Gaming PC, MAC repair, PC Repair In Austin, Virus Removal, remote support, web design, on site support and much more.